-Analysis of the qualifications of the resident workers (Information Media and Telecommunications) in Gladstone Regional Council area in 2016 compared to Queensland shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Information Media and Telecommunications) in Gladstone Regional Council area in 2016 compared to Queensland shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

 Overall, 55.4% of the resident workers (Information Media and Telecommunications) held educational qualifications, and 44.6% had no qualifications, compared with 63.5% and 34.4% respectively for Queensland.

-There were no major changes in the qualifications held by the resident workers (Information Media and Telecommunications) in Gladstone Regional Council area between 2011 and 2016.
+The largest changes in the qualifications held by the resident workers (Information Media and Telecommunications) in Gladstone Regional Council area between 2011 and 2016 were: